kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

  optional parameters `projection` and `options` offer additional configuration;
  lastly, `find` accepts a callback.

+Pro tip: if you use ``<query term(s)> site:mongoosejs.com` or in this case "find site:mongoosejs.com" google will only search that site!

 *Please follow along as I code this action.*

 Now let's implement `show`.
 We'll use `findById` instead of `find`,